Nepal Police: National Police Academy

+Nepal Police School

 Research and Planning Directorate

 Research and Planning (R&P)Directorate of Nepal Police was established in 1987 as the research and planning division.
 Now, the R&P Directorate is responsible for conducting research on the issues of institutional development and service delivery and making the plans based on the findings of the research.
 The directorate is responsible for conducting research and formulating plans based on the research.

-Altogether 17 Research and planning sections have been established at departmental and regional levels under R&P Directorate to build a quick network to facilitate research and planning activities of Nepal police.
+Altogether 17 Research and planning sections have been established at departmental and regional levels under the R&P Directorate to build a quick network to facilitate research and planning activities of Nepal police.

 Uniform

-Uniform of the Nepal Police consists of summer and winter gear.
+The uniform of the Nepal Police consists of both summer and winter gear.

 Regular officers wear a light blue shirt with navy blue pants.
 Junior ranks wear beret while high-ranked officers wear Peaked cap (with a blue band) with most senior officers with braids on the peak.

-Riot police (Special Task Force Police) wear blue DPM pattern camouflage uniforms will ball cap.
-Winter uniform adds a blue jacket or sweater.
+Riot police (Special Task Force Police) wear blue DPM pattern camouflage uniforms will ball caps.
+The winter uniform adds a blue jacket or sweater.

 Rank insignia

-There are fourteen ranks in Nepal Police.
-Three new ranks have been recently added to Nepal Police Recently, which include Senior Sub Inspector (SSI), Senior Head Constable (SHC), and Assistant Head Constable (AHC).
+The Nepal Police has fourteen ranks.
+Three new ranks, Senior Sub Inspector (SSI), Senior Head Constable (SHC), and Assistant Head Constable (AHC), were recently added to the Nepal Police.

-The emblem of the Nepalese Police is worn on the headgear of all members.
-The emblem consists of: